jfreeze/gce-freebsd/README.md

 # About

+This is the project that I used to deploy [ElixirConf.com](http://elixirconf.com).

-This is a collection of scripts and instructions for setting up a cloud web server, along with DNS, SSL, and deploying a Phoenix web application using Distillery and eDeliver.
+It is a collection of scripts and instructions for setting up a cloud web server, along with DNS, SSL, and deploying a Phoenix web application using Distillery and eDeliver.

+The scripts (and these instructions) were written to assist me in setting up new web servers quickly.
+With them I can create a VM, setup a SSL website, and deploy a local Phoenix app in under 10 minutes.

+This guide should be of some help to anyone wanting to setup a website with Phoenix, even if you are not using FreeBSD or GCE.
+Just note, that some scripts will need to be customized to your situation.
+I will try to point that out wherever possible.

 # Choices